 Your code is now ready to run.

-As a result, contents from the “Test File” text file are exactly copied in the Sheet1 of the active Excel workbook.
+Contents from the “Test File” text file are exactly copied in Sheet1 of the active Excel workbook.
 The columns are joined together to make appropriate spaces for long lines.
 Line breaks from the text files are represented as empty rows in the workbook.

 VBA Code Explanation